 You see, all of these things are your fault.
 You became a loving mom who decided to breastfeed to sleep when your baby wouldn’t sleep any other way.
 You’re a loving dad who rocked your baby to sleep every night when she cried hard every time you stopped.
-You replaced that pacifier ten times per night, so your baby could get the 12 hours of sleep you heard he needed every night.
+You replaced that pacifier ten times per night, so your baby could get the 12 hours of sleep he needed every night.
 You sacrificed your sleep to help your baby get hers.
 That doesn’t make you a bad parent, that makes you a loving parent!

 Nothing is a problem until it is a problem and only THEN do you need to decide to make a change.
 Only YOU know when that time is and when you have a problem.
 No one else in your life knows what you are going through every day, but you and your baby.
 You will know when it’s time.

 So, from now on, instead of saying something like you’ve failed as a mom or that you made a lot of mistakes, say something like this:

 “Damn right I rocked and held my baby to sleep every night and I enjoyed the cuddle time!
 But, now it’s time to make a change.”